Tuesday, December 6, 2011

 What did she learn?
 That her parents were unsympathetic and not supportive?
 Yes.
 That you have to stick through something despite it being painful?
 Yes.
 That you have to bear and grin?
 Yes.
 That you have to be strong?
 Yes.
 I can go on and on.
 Is this what I WANTED her to learn?
 No. A big, fat, solid NO.

 People tend to say...don't wrap your disabled child in cotton wool.
 I don't.
 My daughter doesn't even know that she had a "disability".
 Or have.
 Whatever way you want to look at it.
 She doesn't know there's something different between her and her brothers.
-Now that her bladder is "fixed" in her eyes, she doesn't know there's any more difference between her and her peers.
+Now that it is "fixed" in her eyes, she doesn't know there's any more difference between her and her peers.
 So I certainly do NOT wrap her in cotton wool.
 I do not safeguard her.
 I do not protect her from unnecessary hurt because of her condition.
 Maybe because we didn't know about this condition from birth?
 Maybe because by the time we knew for a fact WHAT is wrong with her, she was already operated for it.
 I could never mollycoddle her because of my suspicions.
 Until we had a diagnosis, I treated her like a normal little girl.
 Then, after her diagnosis, she's been operated on already and mostly "fixed".
 So no need to treat her different than any normal little girl.

 But then I think of the ballet.
 And I feel sad for her.
 Sad that she had to do something physically painful and uncomfortable, because we didn't know about her condition.
 How unfair towards her.
 Didn't she deserve to be treated sympathetic?
 And supportive?